 Overview

-This EU and UK Data Processing Addendum (“Addendum”) supplements the Master Services Agreement available at https://nira.com/msa/ and/or any other applicable agreement (“Agreement”) between Find Your Info, Corp. dba Nira (“Nira”) and Customer (“Customer”).
+This Data Processing Addendum (“Addendum”) supplements the Master Services Agreement available at https://nira.com/msa/ and/or any other applicable agreement (“Agreement”) between Find Your Info, Corp. dba Nira (“Nira”) and Customer (“Customer”).
 By executing the Addendum in accordance with Section 11 herein, Customer enters into this Addendum on behalf of itself and, to the extent required under applicable Data Protection Laws (defined below), in the name and on behalf of its Affiliates (defined below), if any.
 This Addendum incorporates the terms of the Agreement, and any terms not defined in this Addendum shall have the meaning set forth in the Agreement.

 Definitions